alecxe/eslint-plugin-protractor/docs/rules/missing-perform.md

 ## Rule details

 This rule triggers an error if there is no `perform()` at the end of the `browser.actions()` chain.
 Note that there has to be at least one applied action to trigger the rule.
-In other words, `var actions = browser.actions();` is a considered valid since it is quite a common pattern.
+In other words, `var actions = browser.actions();` is considered valid since it is quite a common pattern.

 The following patterns are considered errors: